Will Bonsall

-Will Bonsall is an American author, seed saver and veganic farmer who lives in Maine.
-He is a regular speaker about seed saving, organic farming and veganic farming.
+William A. Bonsall is an American author, seed saver and veganic farmer who lives in Maine.
+He is a regular speaker about seed saving, organic farming, and veganic farming.

-Biography

-Bonsall was born in Waterville, Maine in 1949.
-He graduated from the University of Maine at Orono in 1971 and moved to San Francisco and hiked across the U.S. and Mexico.
-He later returned to Maine to build a homestead on 85 acres in Industry, Maine called Khadighar Farm.
-In 2010, he self-published a science fiction novel called Through the Eyes of a Stranger (Yaro Tales).
+Will Bonsall was born in Waterville, Maine, on July 18, 1949.
+He graduated from the University of Maine at Orono in 1971.
+After college, he moved to San Francisco and traveled extensively, including a hike across the United States and Mexico.
+He later returned to Maine to establish a homestead on 85 acres in Industry, Maine, which he named Khadighar Farm.

+On November 5, 1978, Bonsall married Molly Thorkildsen at Khadighar Farm.
+Thorkildsen was born in Wisconsin on August 15, 1953, and the couple have two grown sons.

-Bonsall was married to Molly Thorkildsen and has two grown sons.
-He is the founder of the Scatterseed Project and does write for organic gardening publications, does talks about gardening, and he does share vegan recipes.
+Bonsall is the founder of the Scatterseed Project and a frequent contributor to organic gardening publications.
+He regularly gives public talks on gardening, and shares plant-based recipes as part of his advocacy for self-reliant, vegan living.

+In 2010, he self-published a science fiction novel, Through the Eyes of a Stranger (Yaro Tales).

 Will Bonsall's Essential Guide

 In 2015, Chelsea Green published Will Bonsall’s Essential Guide to Radical, Self-reliant Gardening: Innovative Techniques for Growing Vegetables, Grains, and Perennial Food Crops with Minimal Fossil Fuel and Animal Inputs.